Frazier Boutelle: Early life

 Boutelle was born in Troy, New York.
 His father, James Augustus Boutelle (1808–1889), was from Massachusetts and descended from Revolutionary War fighter Ebenezer Boutwell.
 (The family name has variant spellings.)
 Little is known about his mother, Emeline Lamb Boutelle, but by 1871 she was married to E.F.
 Gordon and living with a daughter in Ontario.
 James Boutelle relocated to northern California in the 1850s, and lived with his sister, Susan Boutell Messenger Sterling, in Arcata.

 In 1873 Frazier married "Dollie", Mary Adolphine Augusto Hayden, at Vancouver, Washington.
 Dollie was the daughter of Mary Jane and Gay S.B.
 Hayden, pioneers who left Wisconsin in 1850 for Vancouver.
 One of Dollie's sisters, Adelle Spaulding, lived in Fairbanks, Alaska, and the two held shares in an Alaskan mine in the 1920s.
 Frazier and Dollie had one child, Henry Moss Boutelle, born June 17, 1875, at Vancouver.
 "Harry" attended Stanford University for a year and then received a commission as a second lieutenant in the 3rd Artillery Regiment in the Philippines.
 He was killed in action leading the Macabebe Scouts at Aliago on November 2, 1899, during the Philippine–American War.
-In memory of Harry Boutelle, his name was applied to a place in Macabebe Province, a Boston Harbor steamer of the Quartermaster's Department, and a still-extant battery near the Presidio of San Francisco.
+In memory of Harry Boutelle, his name was applied to a place in Macabebe Province, a Boston Harbor steamer of the Quartermaster's Department, and a still-extant near the Presidio of San Francisco.